jjackbauer/V-API/README.md

 - The API Endpoints can be tested in this interface

 - To Run the tests, open in the same folder ```VolvoApi.sln```
-- In Visual Studio, run the integration tests
+- In Visual Studio, run the integration tests (The system containers must be running to the integration tests work)